plean/sudoki-bi/README.md

 # sudoki-bi

-A sudoku solver, the sudoku is red from standard input.
+A sudoku solver, the sudoku is read from standard input.

 ### Usage